 We strongly recommend that only the media listed below be used.
-This media has been extensively tested by Shugart, over many sample lots and been found to be of good quality.
+This media has been extensively tested by Shugart, over many sample lots, and has been found to be of good quality.
 CRDS will only respond to complaints regarding the reliability of data stored on diskettes approved by Shugart.

-IBM Dysan ITC Maxel1
+IBM Dysan Verbatim Maxel1

-Single Density Diskette I 3740S FD34-9000 FD-3200S
+Single Density Diskette 1 3740S FD34-9000 FD-3200S

-Double Density 3740D FD34-8000 0.-0.0
+Double Density 3740D FD34 8000

-If the user purchases single density media, it will require no formatting whatsoever for single density use.
-The single density media may also be used for double density operation by formatting double density data fields onto the disk as described in sections 3.4.5.1. and 5.5.
-We do not recommend this, however, when double density media is purchased, the media has been certified for double density use and is often given a superior oxide coating.
-It does not however, have either the appropriate headers or data fields preformatted on the disk (DEC and IBM double density formats are completely different).
-This problem can be overcome by formating headers onto the disk as described in section 3.4.5.2 and then writing data fields onto the disk by either of 2 methods, described in sections 3.4.5.1 and 5.5.
+If the user purchases single density media it will require no formatting whatsoe er or single d nsity use.
+The single density media may also be used for double density operation by formatting double density data fields onto the disk as described in Sections 3.4.5.1 and 5.5.
+We do not recommend this, however.
+When double density media is purchased, the media has been certified for double density use and is often given a superior oxide coating.
+It does not, however, have either the appropriate headers or data fields preformatted on the disk (DEC and IBM double density formats are completely different).
+This problem can be overcome by formating headers onto the disk as described in Section 3.4.5.2 and then writing data fields onto the disk by either of two methods, described in Sections 3.4.5.1 and 5.5.